I Am Self-Advocacy Program

 How to Participate in the Program:

-If you are interested in participating, please reach out to your DARS counselor, special education teacher, or Employment and Transition Representative (ETR) at their school for assistance.
+Alternatively, you can reach out to your DARS counselor, special education teacher, or Employment and Transition Representative (ETR) for assistance.

 If you are a DARS counselor interested in scheduling a program session with a group of your clients, please reach out to Paul Whitney at paulw@ecnv.org.